seed-labs/seed-emulator/misc/openvpn-remote-access/README.md

 ...
 ```

-Here, two networks are opened for remote access (AS151/net0, AS152/net0).
-The OpenVPN servers are hosted by nodes that start with the prefix `br-` (`152_br-net0` and `151_br-net0` here.)
+Here, two networks are configured for remote access (`AS151/net0`, `AS152/net0`).
+The OpenVPN servers are hosted by nodes that start with the prefix `br-` (`152_br-net0` and `151_br-net0` here).
 You can see their ports under the `PORTS` column.
-Here, AS152/net0 are avaliable on port 65001, and AS151/net0 are avaliable on port 65000.
+Here, `AS152/net0` are avaliable on port `65001`, and `AS151/net0` are avaliable on port `65000`.

-To connect to the networks, on a sperate host (other then the docker host), do the followings:
+To connect to a network, on a separate host (other then the docker host), do the followings:

 ```
 # openvpn --config ovpn-client.ovpn --remote <docker_host> <port>
 ```

-Where the `<docker_host>` is the IP address or hostname of the docker host and `<port>` is the port number of the server you would like to connect to.
-If it worked, you would see something like this:
+Where the `<docker_host>` is the IP address or hostname of the docker host and the `<port>` is the port number of the server you would like to connect to.

+Note that it is important that you use a separate host to run the OpenVPN client.
+If you run it directly on the emulator host and configured the default routes, that will create a loop when the emulator tries to route the traffic to the real world (AS11872 in example 05).

+If it worked, you will see something like this:

 ```
 # openvpn --config ovpn-client.ovpn --remote 172.16.0.1 65000